• Alfred M. Hallmark

 Picture

 The Ditch and Irrigation Ditch may actually be two separate markers I have seen mention of these two in the 1975 Texas Historical Commission Marker book, however we could find the Irrigation Ditch marker.
 The Menard County marker was not where the atlas had it placed I believe it is in a roadside park north of town.
 We missed that one.
-The Puerto de Baluartes was missing.
+The Puerto de Baluartes marker was missing.
 The Sheriff John L. Jones monument is on private property.
 We did not locate the second Mission Santa Cruz de San Saba.
 The Sentry Building was taken down and the medallion returned to the Texas Historical Commission according to the staff at Fort McKavett.
 I have written to Menard County Historical Commission and am waiting for their response, regarding some of the queries I have.

 Arroyo de Juan Lorenzo